 2. Slip stitch knitwise from left needle to right needle (2 stitches on right needle).

 3. Pass first stitch over second stitch (1 stitch remains on right needle).

 Michele repeats Steps 2 and 3 until one stitch remains.
-In order to complete the bind off, she notes that you’ll have to take a length of yarn and run it through the final stitch and sew it down, so that the bind off doesn’t unravel.
+In order to complete the bind off, she notes that you’ll have to take a length of yarn, run it through the final stitch, and sew it down so that the bind off doesn’t unravel.
 You can use a leftover yarn tail that you snipped on the project or use a yarn that is similar in weight and color to the project to complete this final step.